matloff/fasteR/README.md

 The value 2 here is the index.

 The **c** ("concatenate") function builds a vector, stringing several numbers together.
-E.g. we can get the 2nd, 5th and 6th:
+E.g. we can get the 2nd, 5th and 6th elements of **Nile**:

 ``` r
 > Nile[c(2,5,6)]